 Westminster is working to eliminate the physical and attitudinal barriers that prevent persons with disabilities from participating fully in the life of the church.
 As part of our commitment to people with disabilities, we offer Opening Doors .
 The ministry of Opening Doors is coordinated by a volunteer board working with specific congregations and local social service agencies.
 Activities include organizing special church school classes, arranging transportation to church services, hosting social events, and encouraging advocacy for the interest of persons with mental and physical disabilities.

-Our Peace, Justice and Inclusion ministry [link to blogs tagged “peace, justice and inclusion” keeps us connected to important work in ending gun violence and violence against women, the movement for Black Lives, immigration, refugees, and LGBTQ equality.
+Our Peace, Justice and Inclusion ministry keeps us connected to important work in ending gun violence and violence against women, the movement for Black Lives, immigration, refugees, and LGBTQ equality.
 Peace, Justice and Inclusion also takes a group from Westminster to Ecumencial Advocacy Days to stay connected to national movements and the wider church’s efforts.
+Click here for weekly updates on local antiracism events and social injustice resources.

 We are also active in the interfaith justice work of IMPACT.
 We host our city’s homeless during the wintertime with PACEM, and we build houses in the city monthly for persons in need with Habitat for Humanity.
 We work to end hunger through the annual CROP walk and by participating in the Presbyterian Hunger Offering.